Tripura: Drinking water

 Drinking Water and Sanitation (DWS) wing] of Public Works Department manages the drinking water supply in the state.
-Schools and Anganwadi Centers have been specifically targeted to improve drinking water supply as well as attendance to these institutions.
+Schools and Anganwadi centres have been specifically targeted to improve drinking water supply as well as attendance to these institutions.
 Many areas of Tripura have the problem of excessive iron content in groundwater requiring the installation of Iron Removal Plants (IRP).
 Tripura State has received the best State Award for Water & Sanitation under the category of Small States in the IBN7 Diamond State Award function for doing commendable work to provide drinking water supply to the people with the sparsely distributed tribal population in hamlets of hilly regions of the State.
 However, a study by the DWS Department found a depleting water table and excessive contamination.
 Still, packaged drinking water under brands "Tribeni", "Eco Freshh", "Blue Fina", "Life Drop" and "Aqua Zoom" among others is manufactured and sold in the state.
 Filters of many types and brands, in addition to locally manufactured ceramic type filters, are sold in the state although their acceptance in rural areas is less.